Sequentially Optimal Pricing under Informational Robustness: Model

-\begin{definition} Let $\sigma, \gamma, IS$ denote strategies for the buyer, seller, and nature (respectively) and let $\mu$ be a belief system induced by them satisfying the assumptions in Section \ref{subsect:strategies}.
-We say this quadruple is \textbf{worst-case time-consistent and correct} if and only if:
+The innovation behind our solution concept stems most directly from our specification of how the learning process is realized, which is as follows: We say that a learning process is \emph{sequentially worst case given $\mu$} if, at every $h_{N}^{t}$, Nature’s action prescribed by $\Pi$ \emph{minimizes} the seller’s expected continuation payoff conditional on reaching $h_{N}^{t}$:

+\begin{definition} Let $(\sigma,\alpha,\Pi)$ be strategies for the seller, buyer, and Nature, respectively, and let $\mu$ be a belief system.
+The quadruple $((\sigma,\alpha,\Pi),\mu)$ is an \textbf{equilibrium} if and only if: \begin{itemize} \item $\alpha$ is sequentially rational for the buyer; \item $\sigma$ is sequentially rational for the seller; \item $\Pi$ is sequentially worst case; \item $\mu$ is derived from strategies using Bayes’ rule wherever possible; and \item The distribution of $v$ induced by $\mu$ at time $t$ is \textbf{consistent} with Bayesian updating via information structures and signal realizations,